My Favorite Books That I Read This Year

 It's apparently bad form to be writing this directly into the code, but when I see any of the usual places where I write my essays, cries for help, grocery lists, I find that the tips of my fingers go blue.
 I hear keys coming down the stairs.
 There are so many books I have to read, for work, for school, to become more human, supposedly, but I also have other preoccupations.
 I received a note from a surgeon today telling me that December 9, 2026 could be the day, but like no pressure if not.
 I would like to stand on a stage and perform a lecture to all concerned parties, the unconcerned and the petrified, about what I want, what I'd like to do with my job, the places I'd like to travel to and why the world wouldn't end if I were to get a vagina.

 That's so uncouth of me.
 I swear I have other things I think about.
-The rising price of coffee.
+How much my coffee costs.
 Where to paddle out next time I'm at the Rockaways.
 What to tell Jason next session, to let him in on.
 Five years of therapy has probably left him with a significant backlog of notes on me, which he could reform and publish into a novel like "The State I Am In," supposing that all of the lurid details I've fed him can support the weak premise of my life story.
 Recently I looked Neve in the eye, and told her that up until that point my life has been very good.
 I still feel this way.

 I swear to G-d, to J*sus in fact, and may both of them tag team me on my way to hell if you think this will become a purely confessional output.
 Again, so uncouth of me to be apologizing like this.

 There have been more film crews near where I work recently.
 I love to see them, with all the people standing up straight, and one person so immaculately sheveled that the camera couldn't pick a bad angle if it tried.
 In turn, I stand up a little straighter, and pretend to walk by hurredly, neck exposed, like I have somewhere to be.
-I have nowhere to be, I am on my way to get my deal on tamales, but in those moments I am walking on the same street as a star, and in my mind I am superior.
+I have nowhere to be, I am on my way to get my deal on tamales, but there I am walking on the same street as a star and in my mind I am superior.
 I work around here.
 I'm a librarian.
-I have a pretty face, maybe prettier than yours, but I get paid to help people, and what do you do?
-You film a perfume commercial, wearing clothing that fits you perfectly with professionally done makeup.
+I have a pretty face, *redacted 12/6/2025*, but I get paid to help people, and what do you do?
+You film a commercial, wearing clothing that fits you perfectly.
 You still have to stand on the same street as me, and if you're lucky the b-roll will catch me walking by, and everyone watching the Super Bowl advertisements will be talking about the beautiful girl in the L.L.
-Bean jacket with a coffee and a waxed paper box that probably has two tamales in it.
+Bean jacket with a coffee and a waxed paper box with two tamales in it.
 I tell myself this to keep me sane.